nicoriera/wealth-health/wealth_health_front/README.md

-# HRnet - Wealth Health
+# HRnet – Wealth Health

 HRnet is a modern employee management system built with React, TypeScript, and Vite.
-This application allows HR administrators to manage employee records efficiently through a user-friendly interface.
+The application enables HR administrators to efficiently manage employee records through a user-friendly and accessible interface.

 ## Features

-- 🌐 Internationalization support (English/French)
+- 🌐 Internationalization (English/French)
-- 📝 Create new employee records with comprehensive form validation
+- 📝 Create new employee records with robust form validation
 - 📋 View and manage employee list with advanced table features
 - 🔍 Search and filter capabilities
-- 📱 Responsive design with Tailwind CSS
+- 📱 Responsive design using Tailwind CSS
-- 💾 Persistent data storage using Redux Persist
+- 💾 Persistent data storage with Redux Persist
 - 🎨 Modern UI with custom animations
-- ♿ Accessibility-focused development
+- ♿ Accessibility-first development

 ## Tech Stack